-The CHAGS 12 Call for Papers is open until 15 January 2018.
-We invite interested participants to browse these pages and submit abstracts to one of the organised sessions.
-Quick links:
+The Call for Papers is closed.
+However, sessions not marked CLOSED are still receiving abstracts.
+We invite interested participants to browse these pages and submit abstracts to one of the sessions that remains open.

 Please read the information below, then proceed.